 Recent accounting pronouncements - In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that a lease liability and related right-of-use-asset representing the lessee's right to use or control the asset be recorded on the statement of activities and change in net assets upon the commencement of all leases except for short-term leases.
 Leases will be classified as either finance leases or operating leases, which are substantially similar to the classification criteria for distinguishing between capital leases and operating leases in existing lease accounting guidance.
 The ASU is effective for fiscal years beginning after December 15, 2022 unless the entity adopts the provisions of ASU No. 2020-05.
-Early adoption is permitted.
-The Organization is currently evaluating the impact that this ASU will have on the financial statements.
+The Organization adopted Topic 842 effective January 1, 2022 under the modified retrospective approach.
+The Organization adopted the package of practical expedients to (1) not reassess whether existing contracts contain leases, (2) carryforward the existing lease classification, and (3) not reassess initial direct costs associated with existing leases.
+In addition, the Organization elected the practical expedient to use hindsight in determining the lease term for existing leases.
+The Organization also elected to use the risk-free rate as a practical expedient for the determination of a discount rate for the right-of-use asset and corresponding lease liabilities.